 When the IR35 changes were first discussed, there were calls for HMRC to provide a procedure for verifying decisions.
-Instead, however, the proposed legislation makes it the end-user's responsibility to provide a process for resolving disputes.
+Instead, however, it is the end-user's responsibility to provide a process for resolving disputes.

-If a contractor or the fee payer considers that the end-user's IR35 decision is incorrect, they may make representations.
+If a contractor or the fee payer considers that the end-user's IR35 decision is incorrect, they may make representations before the final payment under the arrangement is made.
 The end-user then has 45 days to review the representations and either:

-- inform the contractor (and any agency with which the end-user contracts) that their initial SDS was correct - > issue a new SDS, withdrawing the previous one
+- inform the contractor (and any agency with which the end-user contracts) that their initial SDS was correct; or - issue a new SDS, withdrawing the previous one.